mendix/docs/content/refguide/published-rest-service.md

 ### <a name="export-swagger-json"></a>2.5 Export swagger.json

-When you right click on your service in the project explorer you can select **Export swagger.json** to save the service's [OpenAPI (Swagger) documentation](open-api) somewhere on your machine.
+When you right-click your service in the Project Explorer, select **Export swagger.json** to save the service's [OpenAPI (Swagger) documentation](open-api) somewhere on your machine.
 This is a machine-readable file in the [OpenAPI 2.0 file format](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md).
 Most API tools support this format.

 When the app is running, this file is available under `/rest-doc/servicename/swagger.json`.